tavisirbu2310/3tierarchtemplate/README.md

 #### App tier

-App has a similar set up as the web tier for EC2 instances, ALB, launch template, auto scaling group, but with a few differences:
+App tier has a similar set up as the web tier for EC2 instances, ALB, launch template, auto scaling group, but with a few differences:
 - all resources are now inside private subnets, meaning there is no connection in or out of those subnets
 - the Security Group created here is only allowing traffic from within the VPC itself, and this is why as part of this set up I had to create a Custom AMI that installs Docker and pulls my docker image from Docker Hub so that then I can connect to the database from the App tier EC2 instances.
 The Custom AMI set up is not in the yaml files because I had to perform it through the AWS Console, but esentially I created an EC2 instance in the public subnet, I installed all the libraries that I needed from the internet, I created the Custom AMI and then that AMI I used as part of the Launch Template of these private EC2 instances.
 This ensured that Docker was installed, my Docker image was pulled and I could run the docker run command that you can see into the Launch template set up.
 For this I ran the following commands on the EC2 which I used for creating the Custom AMI: